jashandeep-sohi/pyds/docs/userguide.rst

 Label Objects
 -------------
 A :class:`Label` is analogous to a PDS label.
-It's a :obj:`list`-like container for the statements of a PDS label.
+It's a :obj:`list` like container for the statements of a PDS label.
 You can either instantiate one directly, if you want to create a new PDS label or, as discussed :ref:`above <parsing>`, use the :func:`parse` function to create one from an existing PDS label.

-To add statements to it, use the :meth:`Label.insert` and :meth:`Label.append` methods::
+You can add statements to it, using the :meth:`Label.insert` and :meth:`Label.append` methods::

  >>> test_stmt_1 = pds.Attribute("test1", pds.Integer(5))